badgrenola/matt-site/src/routes/projects/areo-browser.md

 <ProjectLinks {links} />
 <h2 id="what-is-it" class="mt-6 text-xl text-pink-600 font-light">What is it?</h2>

-Areo Browser is a [React](https://reactjs.org/)/[ThreeJS](https://threejs.org/) web-app that allows you to explore nearly 2000 Martian terrain models, in full 3D, directly in your browser and on mobile.
+Areo Browser is a [Svelte](https://svelte.dev/)/[ThreeJS](https://threejs.org/) web-app that allows you to explore over 2000 Martian terrain models, in full 3D, directly in your browser and on mobile.
 It currently uses data from both the [HiRISE](https://www.uahirise.org/) camera (on-board NASA's [Mars Reconnaissance Orbiter](https://mars.nasa.gov/mro/)), and the [HRSC](https://www.esa.int/ESA_Multimedia//Images/2004/01/The_High_Resolution_Stereo_Camera_HRSC) (on-board ESA's [Mars Express](http://www.esa.int/Science_Exploration/Space_Science/Mars_Express)).

 With options for mesh and image resolution, vertical exaggeration, and displaying a custom [Cividis](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0199239) gradient with contour mapping on the model,